-To change the MAXIMUM values, release the connection, set it OUTSERVICE, redefine it with new values, and install it using the CEDA transaction.
+To change the MAXIMUM values, release the connection, set it OUTSERVICE, redefine it with new values, and reinstall it.

 Controlling sessions with the SET MODENAME commands

 The SET MODENAME commands can be used to control the sessions within the modegroups associated with an APPC connection, without releasing or reacquiring the connection.